cnnrbrn/noroff-javascript-2-content/ca.md

-# JavaScript 1 Course Assignment
+# JavaScript 2 Course Assignment

+## Brief

+Create an API with Strapi or find an existing external API.

+It doesn’t matter what kind of data this API serves, but if you create a content type in Strapi, for example, it should have at least 3 custom properties.

+For instance, if you create a `Team` content type, each team might have a `name`, `nickname` and `yearEstablished` property.

+You can also build your own API in any other technology as long as it is publicly hosted.

+Choosing appropriate variable and function names will form part of your assessment, as will proper and consistent formatting of your code.

 Level 1 is required.

-Level 2 is optional.

-Choosing appropriate variable and function names will form part of your assessment, as will proper and consistent formatting of your code.

----

-## Instructions

-### Find an API

-Search for a public, free-to-use API.

-You will need to make two calls to this API:

-1. to fetch an array of results
-2. to fetch a single result using an id, name or other property.

-You will need to read the API's documentation to see what URLs are available, if they require a key to be sent in the header, and any other configuration they might need.

-There are many free APIs discoverable by a google search.

-### APIs you may not use

-You may not use the APIs used in the lessons and you may not use the Rick and Morty API found at https://rickandmortyapi.com/.

----

-The focus of the CA is on JavaScript, not styling, but as a frontend developer you will always need to produce user interfaces that make sense and are easy to follow.
-You will need to provide some kind of navigation to and from the home page (index.html) and the contact page.

-Both API calls should include some kind of loading indicator.

-## Level 1

-### `index.html`

-Make a call to your API URL, loop through the results and create HTML for each result.

-You must display <b>at least 3 different properties</b> inside the HTML.
-It's not required to display an image.

-You will need to link each result to a `details.html` page and to pass a parameter in the querystring to that page.

-If you are going to fetch the invididual result on the details page by its `id`, then pass an `id` in the querysting:

-If you will be retrieving by another property, like `name` for example, pass the `name` in the querystring.

-You will fetch this parameter from the querystring in the details page code.

-Catch any errors and display a message on the page if an error occurs.

----

-### `details.html`

-(Remember you will need a parameter in the querystring on this page, so either click through to it from the index page or manually add a parameter to the URL).

-Retrieve the `id`, `name` or other parameter from the query string.

-Once you have the parameter, add it to the API URL in the format the API requires.

-> For example, in the RAWG API from the lessons, the `id` of the the game to retrieve was added to the `games` url: `https://api.rawg.io/api/games/1234`

-Make an API call using the URL you create.

-Display <b>at least 3 different properties</b> from the received JSON on this page.

-Set the title of the HTML page to be one of the property values, like `name`,`title` or another relevant property.

-Catch any errors and display a message on the page if an error occurs.

----

-### `contact.html`

-Create a form with the following inputs and validation rules.

--   `Name` - required
--   `Subject` - must have a value with a minimum length of 10
--   `Email` - must have a value and be formatted like an email address
--   `Address` - must have a value with a minimum length of 25

-When the form on this page is submitted, write code to validate the input.
-If any of the inputs fail validation display an error message for the relevant input.

----

-## Level 2

-### `contact.html`

-If all validation passes, add a message above the form indicating the form passed validation.
+Level 2 and Level 3 are optional.

+## Level 1 Process

+Build a frontend for your API and add the following:

+### Home page

+-   Make a GET request to fetch a list of resources from your API
+-   Create HTML for each item and display at least 3 properties for each
+-   Each item should also display a button or icon.
+Clicking on this button should toggle the item in and out of an array stored in localStorage
+-   There should be a text input on this page that filters the array of results on one of the properties

+### Favourites page

+-   This page should fetch the array of items stored in localStorage and display them or display a message that there are no items.
+-   There should be a "Clear all" button that clears localStorage (or just a specific key in localStorage) and reloads the display.
+Don’t reload the page, just redraw the HTML.

+## Level 2 Process

+Add a login form to your frontend that will allow a logged in admin user to perform the following tasks

+-   Adding new resources to the API
+-   Updating resources through an edit form
+-   Deleting resources

+## Level 3 Process

+Add a registration form to your site and allow new users to register.
+These new users should not have the same permissions as the admin user from Level 2.

+When a logged in user adds or removes an item from the favourites array, save the state of the array on the server via an API call.

+When a logged in user navigates to the favourites page, the favourites array should be retrieved from the API rather than localStorage.

 ## Rules

--   Sharing APIs and copying and sharing of any code will result in your assignment being given a mark of zero.
+-   Copying and sharing of any code will result in your assignment being given a mark of zero.
--   You may only use plain JavaScript for this assignment, no libraries or frameworks.
-You will be given a mark of zero if you use a library or framework for your JavaScript code.
+-   You may only use plain JavaScript for this assignment, no JavaScript libraries or frameworks.
+You may use CSS libraries like Bootstrap.

 ## Submission

-- Create a folder called `your-name-js1-ca`, e.g. `mary-smith-js1-ca`
+-   Create a folder called your-name-js2-ca, e.g. mary-smith-js2-ca
-- Add all your code to this folder, zip the folder and submit the zip file
+-   Add all your frontend code to this folder and add your Strapi folder if you created one
+-   Remember to exclude the node_modules folder from your submission
+-   Zip the folder and submit the zip file

+## Time

+40 hours